 If you drink alcohol, talk with your doctor about how much may be safe for you to drink during your Botox treatment.

-Pregnancy and breastfeeding while taking Botox
+Pregnancy and breastfeeding while using Botox

-If you’re pregnant or breastfeeding, or are planning to become pregnant or to breastfeed, talk with your doctor about whether Botox is right for you.
+If you’re pregnant or breastfeeding, or planning to become pregnant or to breastfeed, talk with your doctor about whether Botox is right for you.

 Botox can be an effective treatment for the conditions it’s used to treat.
 But as with all drugs, it’s possible to have side effects with Botox.

 If you’re thinking about using Botox to treat your condition, talk with your doctor about possible side effects you may have.
-This can help you decide if this treatment is right for you.
+This can help you decide whether this treatment is right for you.
 Examples of questions you might want to ask include:

-• Do I have a higher risk than others for certain serious side effects, such as trouble swallowing or breathing?
+- Do I have a higher risk than others for certain serious side effects, such as trouble swallowing or breathing?

-• If I get side effects with Botox, should I stop getting the injections?
+- If I get side effects with Botox, should I stop getting the injections?

-• What could happen if I get pregnant during my Botox treatment?
+- What could happen if I get pregnant during my Botox treatment?

 To learn more about Botox, see these articles: